day8/re-frame/docs/MentalModelOmnibus.md

 delivers only the 'V' part of a traditional MVC framework.

 But apps involve much more than V. We build quite complicated SPAs which can run to 50K lines of code.
-So, where does the control logic go?
+So, I wanted to know: where does the control logic go?
 How is state stored & manipulated? etc.

 We read up on [Pedestal App], [Flux],
 [Hoplon], [Om], early [Elm], etc and re-frame is the architecture that